-With your basic subscription privilege, you may purchase one share of our common stock per subscription right, upon delivery of the required documents and payment of the subscription price of \$ per share, prior to the expiration of the rights offering.
+With your basic subscription privilege, you may purchase one share of our common stock per subscription right, upon delivery of the required documents and payment of the subscription price of 85% of the volume weighted average price per share of our common stock on the NASDAQ Capital Market for the five consecutive trading days immediately preceding and including May 31, 2016, rounded to the nearest penny, prior to the expiration of the rights offering.
 You may exercise all or a portion of your basic subscription privilege.
 However, if you exercise less than your full basic subscription privilege, you will not be entitled to purchase shares pursuant to your over-subscription privilege.

-If the basic subscription rights are exercised for an amount in excess of \$ , the basic subscription rights that have been exercised will be reduced on a pro-rata basis, subject to adjustment to eliminate fractional shares, so that the total exercise price of the basic subscription rights shall equal \$ , and any excess subscription amount received by the subscription agent will be returned, without interest, as soon as practicable after the rights offering has expired and all prorating calculations and reductions contemplated by the terms of the rights offering have been effected.
+If the basic subscription rights are exercised for an amount in excess of \$10,000,000, the basic subscription rights that have been exercised will be reduced on a pro-rata basis, subject to adjustment to eliminate fractional shares, so that the total exercise price of the basic subscription rights shall equal \$10,000,000, and any excess subscription amount received by the subscription agent will be returned, without interest, as soon as practicable after the rights offering has expired and all prorating calculations and reductions contemplated by the terms of the rights offering have been effected.

 Basic subscription rights may only be exercised for whole numbers of shares of our common stock; no fractional shares of common stock will be issued in this offering.
-If the basic subscription rights are exercised for an amount in excess of \$ , the number of shares of common stock each subscription rights holder may acquire will be rounded down to result in delivery of whole shares.
+If the basic subscription rights are exercised for an amount in excess of \$10,000,000, the number of shares of common stock each subscription rights holder may acquire will be rounded down to result in delivery of whole shares.